lab-lab/nndb/fMRI_preprocessing/README.md

 17. preprocessing_general_move_files.sh
 ```
 The scripts above should be run through `preprocessing_master.sh `.
 Please check the master script for more info.
 NB: Some subjects needed slight variations of scripts due to re-localising or timing issues.
-Please see the `timing_script_fixes.sh` script for info.
+Please see the `subject_fixes.sh` script for info.